 In this example, you would start with $20 (value of benefit increases).
 Next, you would determine the amount needed such that Plan Assets are 150% of the Plan Liability.
 For this example, that would be $40 ($100 Plan Liability times 150% minus $110 Plan Assets).
 Finally, you would add the additional $25 increase in Plan Liability due to expected future salary increases ($125 Plan Liability with future salary increases less $100 Plan Liability not reflecting future salary increases).

 The total amount would be $85 ($20 + $40 + $25).
 This is compared to $10 in our second minimum required example, which used the same numbers.
-In reality, the gap would be wider between minimum and maximum contributions, since a different interest rate basis is used for the respective Plan Liabilities.
+In reality, the gap would be wider between the minimum and maximum contributions, since a different interest rate basis is used for the respective Plan Liabilities.

 Maximum contributions are not adjusted for interest like minimum required contributions.

 The Defined Benefit Plan contribution range changes each year as the components of the calculations change.
-For example, in a subsequent year, Plan Assets will reflect contributions deposited, amounts paid out to employees in the Plan and investment returns.
+For example, in a subsequent year, Plan Assets will reflect contributions deposited, amounts paid out to employees in the Plan, and investment returns.
 Plan Liabilities and the value of benefit increases also will change to reflect a number of factors.
 The dynamic nature of these components results in a contribution range that varies from year to year.
 As a result, employers who adopt Defined Benefit Plans need to be able to handle contribution fluctuations.
-Consideration also must be given regarding the DB Plan design and how Plan Assets are invested.
+Consideration also must be given regarding the Defined Benefit Plan design and how Plan Assets are invested.
 Finally, the Defined Benefit Plan design may be modified to reduce or increase contributions under certain conditions.
-Good communication between the employer, the TPA and the Enrolled Actuary ensures the Defined Benefit Plan can be amended before it is too late.
+Good communication between the employer, the TPA, and the Enrolled Actuary ensures the Defined Benefit Plan can be amended before it is too late.